 It takes several months of low amounts of vitamin C to lead to the symptoms of scurvy.
 The classic symptoms are bleeding gums, scaly skin, loose teeth, fatigue, increased risk of infection, and poor wound healing.
 Children and infants with an ascorbic acid deficiency usually have poor bone growth and anemia.

-This animation (requires RealVideoPlayer) shows the connection between cardiovascular disease and the sailor's disease scurvy.
 As opposed to animals, the human body cannot synthesize vitamin C. Ascorbate deficiency results in two distinct morphological changes of the vascular wall: Impaired vascular stability due to decreased collagen synthesis and loss of the endothelial barrier function.

 The sailors of earlier centuries died within a few months from hemorrhagic blood loss due to lack of endogenous ascorbate synthesis combined with a vitamin deficient diet aboard.
 When the Indians gave those sailors tea from tree barks and other vitamin rich nutrition, blood loss was stopped and the vascular wall healed naturally.